Blameless Users in a Clean Room: Defining Copyright Protection for Generative Models: Differential privacy's protection against copying

-At a high level, we show that DP training blameless users from copyright infringement (in the sense of Definition~\ref{def:clean}) if the training dataset is \emph{golden}, a copyright-deduplication condition defined below.
+At a high level, we show that DP training protects blameless users from copyright infringement (in the sense of Definition~\ref{def:clean}) if the training dataset is \emph{golden}, a copyright-deduplication condition defined below.
 If so, the probability of copying is at most $\approx e^\eps\beta N_\D$, where $\beta$ is a user's probability of copying in the clean room and $N_\D = |\C_\D|$ is the number of copyrighted works to which $\D$ grants access.
 To guarantee the risk is at most $\kappa$, the user sets $\beta \approx {\kappa}/{e^\eps N_\D}$.
-(This is pessimistic: see Remark~\ref{remark:DP:union-bound}.)
+The linear dependence on $N_\D$ makes this result of mostly theoretical interest, but it may sometimes be good enough or be further improved under additional assumptions on $\subsim$ and $\ideas$ (Remark~\ref{remark:DP:linear-N}).